Maximus41/Imdb-Movies-EDA/README.md

 • ipython kernel install --user --name=DAP
 ```

-The final master dataset was obtained from all the four data sources following the ***ETL*** steps described below:
+The final master dataset was obtained from all the four data sources following the ***ETL*** steps described below and illustrated in the figure:

 ***Step 1 :*** \
 The CSV files from the MovieLens dataset, was used to create a sorted list of 2000 movies released